Trip Details

 • Dobate

-We first pass through lush rhododendron forest which takes us to Baruna River.
+We first pass through a lush rhododendron forest which takes us to Baruna River.
 Relatively, this part of the trail is steeper and we have to be very careful while passing this trail to the valley.
-Next, we will have a beautiful walk which finally takes us to higher elevation slowly and get to Yangri Kharka.
+Next, we will have a beautiful walk which finally take us to a higher elevation slowly and get to Yangri Kharka.

 • BF/Lunch/Dinner